Myanmar–North Korea relations: Period of good relations

+The Japanese occupation of Pyongyang and the Yalu River took place in late 1894 during the First Sino-Japanese War and the seizure of Manchuria in 1931 as a puppet state of Manchukuo, the Japanese invasion of Burma began in December 1941, quickly driving the British and Commonwealth forces out and reaching the Indian border by May 1942 and was initially supported by Burmese nationalists in the city of Mandalay who sought to end British colonial rule.
+Many Burmese eventually grew disillusioned with the Japanese occupation due to strict control and wartime hardships.
+The invasion began on 9 August 1945, three days after the atomic bombs on Hiroshima and Nagasaki which led to the Japanese surrender, as the Red Army forces entered Pyongyang on 24 August 1945 and established a military government.
+By earlier agreement with the United States, the Soviet Union had stopped their advance at the 38th parallel, leading to the eventual partition of the Korean Peninsula between the Americans in the south and the Russians in the north.
+Burma formally gained independence from the United Kingdom on 4 January 1948, with North Korea proclaimed on 9 September 1948, which was approximately eight months after Burma's independence.
+Cambodia had been a French protectorate since 1863, which became part of French Indochina.
+The country of Cambodia achieved independence from France on 9 November 1953, under King Norodom Sihanouk, marking the end of 90 years of French colonial rule.
+Sihanouk has ruled Cambodia for over 30 years from the Second World War on 24 April 1941 until his overthrow on 18 March 1970, which led him into exile in Pyongyang and Beijing.

-Burma (Myanmar) and North Korea already had some contacts in 1948 when Burma became independent.
+Burma (Myanmar) and North Korea already had some contacts in 1948 when Burma became independent from British rule.
 U Nu's government, however, voted in favor of the motion in the UN that recognized Syngman Rhee's government as the legitimate government over all of Korea.
 Burma, however, refused to recognize either state and wished to see a peaceful solution to the nascent Korean crisis.
 After the Korean War broke out, Burma enforced the UN Security Council resolution that labeled North Korea as the aggressor.
 This perceived "anti-communist" stance of Burma perplexed many, because Burma was seen as a country with a non-aligned orientation.
 Burma did, however, not send troops to fight in Korea.
 When the Korean War escalated and China got involved, Burma with its long border with China, was forced to change its tone.
 Burma became the only non-communist country along with India not to vote for a motion that recognized China as another aggressor of the Korean War.